CodeIgniter-Chinese/codeigniter4-user-guide/source/helpers/html_helper.rst

 ###########
-HTML 辅助函数
+HTML Helper
 ###########

-HTML 辅助函数包含的函数辅助 HTML 运行。
+The HTML Helper file contains functions that assist in working with HTML.

 .. contents::
     :local: